smarr/are-we-fast-yet/README.md

 highly optimizing and thus is able to remove the overhead of programming abstractions and frameworks.
-We are interested in comparing language implementations with each other and optimize their compilers as well as the run-time representation of objects, closures, and arrays.
+We are interested in comparing language implementations with each other and optimize their compilers as well as the run-time representation of objects, closures, arrays, and strings.

 This is in contrast to other projects such as the [Computer Language Benchmark game][CLBG], which encourage finding the